The Nitrate Problem

 3. Restore groundwater quality, where reasonable and feasible.

 The Central Valley Regional Water Quality Control Board (Central Valley Water Board) will implement regulations to achieve these goals first in six Priority 1 groundwater basins (see table), beginning in 2020.
-For Priority 1 areas, the issuing of Notices to Comply will begin in late May 2020.
+For Priority 1 areas, Notices to Comply were mailed at the end of May 2020.

 A Notice to Comply will be issued within 2 to 4 years of approval of the Nitrate Control Program—between late 2022 and late 2024—for Priority 2 Groundwater Basins, which include Yolo, Merced, Kern County (west side south), Tulare Lake, Kern County (Peso), Delta Mendota, Eastern San Joaquin, and Madera.